-General Water Quality or Hydrochemical Regime.
-General conclusions drawn from resources of the preserve was fair to excellent, although in some areas water quality has degraded with respect to particular parameters (Harrel 1985, Flora 1984, Flora 1985, Hughes et al. 1987, Hall and Bruce 1996).
+General Water Quality or Hydrochemical

+Regime.
+General conclusions drawn from these studies are that the quality of water resources of the preserve was fair to excellent, although in some areas water quality has degraded with respect to particular parameters (Harrel 1985, Flora 1984, Flora 1985, Hughes et al. 1987, Hall and Bruce 1996).
 Compared to other rivers in Texas, the Neches River generally has lower values for ion concentrations (especially bicarbonate and calcium), hardness, specific conductance, pH, and total dissolved solids.